Owl's Picks

 Boston Celtics

 While Jaylen Brown and Jayson Tatum are generally considered the best players on the team, Al Horford's presence on this roster should be commended.
-Horford has been teh team's rock on defense and played phenomenally in spot situations.
+Horford has been the team's rock on defense and played phenomenally in spot situations.

 Minnesota Timberwolves